Porches Pottery: History

-To realize the venture the two artists first approached the potter, Mestre Gregório Rodrigues, who agreed to work with them (his son, Mestre Fernando Rodrigues, worked alongside him at PorchesPottery).
+To realize the venture, the two artists first approached the potter, Gregório Rodrigues, who agreed to work with them (his son, Fernando Rodrigues, worked alongside him at PorchesPottery).
 Swift purchased common oxides from the local hardware store, constructed a wood-burning kiln and proceeded to decorate Gregório's pots.
-The initial results were discouraging, but undeterred, they sought professional technical advice from ceramists in Lisbon, acquired an efficient kiln.
+The initial results were not successful, but they sought professional technical advice from ceramists in Lisbon and acquired an efficient kiln.
 Their workshop was a small 17th-century farmhouse, today a ceramics workshop called Olaria Pequena.
 The pottery was soon relocated to a larger building, designed by Swift, a little further down the EN125 on the western outskirts of Porches.
 They trained local people in the mastered control of the brush, painting freely and directly onto tin glaze in the traditional majolica technique.